raphaeldeimel/phastapromep/readme.md

 ## Run the behavior

-Once you generated the "behavior/" directory, you can load and execute it using the nodes in the phastapromp package.
+Once you generated the "behavior/" directory, you can load and execute it using the nodes in the phastapromep package.

 To start a phase-state-machine node, a prompmixer node, and a simulated robot, run:
-    roslaunch phastapromp startGUIsAndPerceptionMockupAndBehavior.launch
+    roslaunch phastapromep startGUIsAndPerceptionMockupAndBehavior.launch

 After you checked(!) that the behavior works in simulation, you can execute the behavior on a real robot with:
-    roslaunch phastapromp startGUIsAndPerceptionMockupAndBehaviorOnRealRobot.launch
+    roslaunch phastapromep startGUIsAndPerceptionMockupAndBehaviorOnRealRobot.launch

 -------------------------------------------------------------------------------------------
 ---------------------------    Documentation    ----------------------------------------------